calpet/http_reverse_shell/README.md

 OUTPUTFILEPATH
 ```
 ## How to use:
-After you've managed to "infect" the victim, you can use the normal OS commands used by Windows (not tested on Mac OS/Linux).
+After you've managed to "infect" the victim, you have to turn on `rs_server.py`.
+Then, the client will connect to the server immediately.
+Once the connection has been made, you can see `Shell>` in the terminal window, where you can use the normal console commands used by Windows (not tested on Mac OS/Linux).
 There are also custom commands:
 ```
 stop
 grab#filename